lhhiep2204/Locify/docs/Locify_System_Architecture.md

 - **Client Interaction**:
   - iOS and Android clients send HTTP requests to the **API Server** for CRUD operations on collections and locations.
   - Clients authenticate using **Firebase Authentication**, obtaining tokens for secure API requests.
-  - Clients upload and delete images/icons directly to/from **Firebase Storage** using the Firebase Storage SDK for individual location updates, location deletions, or collection icon updates (excluding collection deletions), but only when logged in.
+  - Clients upload and delete images/icons directly to/from Firebase Storage using the Firebase Storage SDK for **individual location/collection edits** (e.g., adding, replacing, or removing specific images during an update), but only when logged in.
   - Offline data is cached in **Local Storage** (SwiftData for iOS, Room for Android), with local image/icon files (e.g., `file://`) deleted immediately upon marking `pendingDelete` or `pendingUpdate` to free device storage.
 - **Backend Interaction**:
   - The **API Server** processes requests, queries the **PostgreSQL** database, and verifies tokens via **Firebase Authentication**.